 Companies are recommended to use a specialized public procurement due diligence tool to help mitigate the corruption risks associated with public procurement in Sudan.

 Companies should note the very high risk of corruption and political interference in the natural resource sector.
 Just as in other sectors of the economy, there is a lack of transparency and accountability, leaving room for corrupt practices to take place without immediate repercussions.
-Even though, financial records of state-owned companies are not commonly available to the public and even auditors, in 2014, the Sudanese auditor general reported “corrupt figures” in the oil sector (GI 2016).
+Even though financial records of state-owned companies are not commonly available to the public and even auditors, in 2014, the Sudanese auditor general reported “corrupt figures” in the oil sector (GI 2016).
 He estimated that 61 percent of the 196 oil companies operating in Sudan evade tax and accused the Ministry of Finance, and the Sudanese Oil Foundation of spending raw oil revenues to repay a Chinese loan for the Khartoum refinery without keeping accounts (Dabanga, Dec.
 2014).
 Furthermore, he determined a mismatch in the oil accounts of 1996 to 2012, pointing to an amount of USD 628 billion that was classified as “operating expenses” (Dabanga, Dec.
 2014).
 An economist in Sudan stated that the large part of oil revenues are not reported or deposited in the public treasury (Dabanga, Dec.
 2014).

-Sudan's legislative framework pertaining anti corruption is not very comprehensive and lacks enforcement.
+Sudan’s legislative framework pertaining anti-corruption is not very comprehensive and lacks enforcement.
 Officials suspected of corruption are usually not investigated and go unpunished (GI 2016).
 Corruption in the form of active and passive bribery of public officials is covered by the Sudanese Criminal Code.
-Additionally, the major forms of corrupt activity including extortion, criminal breach of trust, embezzlement and any other wrong doing for personal enrichment regarding public property with which they are entrusted are criminalised in the public sector (GI 2016).
+Additionally, the major forms of corrupt activity including extortion, criminal breach of trust, embezzlement and any other wrongdoing for personal enrichment regarding public property with which they are entrusted are criminalized in the public sector (GI 2016).
 High ranking officials are legally required to publicly disclose their income and assets, but sanctions for noncompliance are applied arbitrarily (HRR 2015).
 By law, whistleblowers in Sudan are protected from recrimination when reporting corruption, however, in practice, these provisions are not enforced, particularly if the person implicated in corruption has political connections (U4 2012).

 Sudan ratified the United Nations Convention against Corruption (UNCAC) and signed the African Union Convention on Preventing and Combating Corruption.

-Freedom of press and of expression press are given by law but in reality these rights are not upheld.
-Censorship is strong in the country and a string of censorship cases after publications had already been printed puts significant financial burden on media houses (FoP 2015).
-The National Intelligence and Security Service (NISS) in 2012 routinely raid printing facilities and confiscate editions of newspaper if publishing contents were found to violate the Press and Publication Act (FitW 2015).
+Freedom of the press and of expression press are given by law but in reality, these rights are not upheld.
+Censorship is strong in the country and a string of censorship cases after publications had already been printed puts a significant financial burden on media houses (FoP 2015).
+The National Intelligence and Security Service (NISS) in 2012 routinely raid printing facilities and confiscate editions of a newspaper if publishing contents were found to violate the Press and Publication Act (FitW 2015).
 One example of this includes the daily newspaper El-Jareeda which ceased publication indefinitely after several seizures of print-runs, saying security services were trying to exhaust the newspapers financially, as they still have to pay staff and printing presses regardless of the seizures (The Guardian, Jun.
 2015).
 There is no freedom of information law in Sudan, so access to public information is limited (FitW 2015).
 Journalists often face harassment and arbitrary arrest (FoP 2015).
-Overall, Sudan's media environment is considered 'not free' (FoP 2015).
+Overall, Sudan’s media environment is considered ‘not free’ (FoP 2015).

 Civil society groups in Sudan do not have much room to operate as the government keeps a tight grip on them and even deliberately weakens it (BTI 2016).
-International organizations such as the United Nations UNAMID mission is largely ineffective as the government restricts their entry to areas affected by conflict and harasses the mission's personnel (HRW 106).
-Freedom of assembly, which is granted by law, is recurrently curtailed and there are several report of security forces attacking protests (FitW 2015).
+International organizations such as the United Nations UNAMID mission is largely ineffective as the government restricts their entry to areas affected by conflict and harasses the mission’s personnel (HRW 106).
+Freedom of assembly, which is granted by law, is recurrently curtailed and there are several reports of security forces attacking protests (FitW 2015).
 The NISS furthermore intimidates private citizens, in order to keep them from engaging in private discussions on political issues (FitW 2015).

 - Bertelsmann Foundation: Bertelsmann Transformation Index 2016.